ezra-bright/Bright-USYD-Capstone-Spec/README.md

 ## Output

+The output of the smart scraper is input to a non-ml powered dumb scraper.
+It will not be part of your task to implement it, but just to describe how it works

 Note that in practice, the paths list is going to be much longer.
 I am but a human, and do not have time to scrape every link.
 You can think of each path string as a specific format and location that the navigation link could be in.
 Lots of webpages can have different formats depending on their type - the guardian is a good example of this.
 Note the `*` in the path denoting that this path matches any number.

 [https://www.theguardian.com/au](https://www.theguardian.com/au)